MicrosoftDocs/azure-docs/articles/cognitive-services/cognitive-services-recommendations-batch-scoring.md

 ## Get the results

-Once the operation has finished, and assuming that there were no errors in the operation, you can gather the results from your output Blob storage.
+Once the operation has finished, assuming that there were no errors, you can gather the results from your output Blob storage.

 The example below show what the output might look like.
-In this example, we show results for a batch with two requests for brevity.
+In this example, we show results for a batch with only two requests (for brevity).

     {
       "results":